omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 f(quote(2 + 3*(x + y)))
 ```

 You might find the output here a little odd, but it captures the structure of the expression `2+3*(x+y)`.
-The outmost function call is of the function `+` and it has two arguments, the number 2 and the call to `*`.
+The outermost function call is the function `+`, and it has two arguments, the number 2 and the call to `*`.
 The call to `*` also has two arguments---naturally---where one is 3 and the other is a call to the function `(`.
 If you find this odd, then welcome to the club, but parentheses are functions in R. The call to `(` only has a single argument which happens to be a function call to `+` with the arguments `x` and `y`.

 This is all there is to the direct manipulation of function calls, but of course, the is much that can be done with these simple tools and the following sections will show how you can use them to achieve powerful effects.

 ## Expression simplification

-To see manipulation of expressions in action we consider a scenario where we want to simplify expression.
+To see the manipulation of expressions in action we consider a scenario where we want to simplify an expression.
 We want to evaluate sub-expressions that we can immediately evaluate, because they only consist of atomic values where we do not depend on variables, and we want to reduce multiplication by one or addition by zero.
 Something like this:

 ```r
 simplify_expr(quote(2*(0 + ((4 + 5)*x)*1)))